openvinotoolkit/datumaro/README.md

     - polygons to instance masks and vise-versa
     - apply a custom colormap for mask annotations
     - rename or remove dataset labels
-  - Dataset splitting
+  - Splitting a dataset into multiple subsets like `train`, `val`, and `test`:
-    - random split
+    - random split with or without annotations
     - task-specific split using annotations while preserving distribution as much as possible
       - class-wise random split for classification